AT&T Troubleshooting Guide

 Step 4: Wait (up to 10 minutes) while the equipment reboots.

-The status LEDs on your gateway or modem can help you quickly diagnose all kinds of internet issues.
+The status LEDs on your gateway or modem/router can help you quickly diagnose all kinds of internet issues.

 After you check that your AT&T equipment is connected to the internet, use the other lights to rule out other issues, like Wi-Fi and Ethernet errors.

 Most modems and gateways follow the conventions of the table above, but some are a little different.
-AT&T has a terrific equipment lights guide you can use to get more information on your specific AT&T gateway or modem.
+AT&T has a terrific equipment lights guide you can use for more information on your specific AT&T gateway or modem.

 Step 2: Enter your zip code and click the “Check for outages” button.